bryanculver/puma-dev/README.md

 * Run `$GOPATH/bin/puma-dev` to use your new binary

 Puma-dev uses gb (http://getgb.io) to manage dependencies, so if you're working on puma-dev and need to introduce a new dependency, run `gb vendor fetch <package path>` to pull it into `vendor/src`.
 Then you can use it from within `puma-dev/src`

+## Acknowledgements

+This fork of the [original repo](https://github.com/puma/puma-dev) includes several forks from other brilliant developers.

+Thanks to:

+* @krasnoukhov for SIGTERM to shutdown apps (grabbed from @enova's fork)
+* @nonrational for clean shutdown on timout
+* @mlarraz for updating vendored fsnotify/fsevents library (grabbed from @enova's fork)
+* @krasnoukhov for better handling of websocket headers
+* @amasses for last line of log/stdout into error returned to browser on unexpected exit
+* @while1malloc0 for saner env flags handling, abstracted defaults